lileyana02/25030844_25030814-Assignment-1/docs/nmap.md

 ```
 <img width="568" height="364" alt="image" src="https://github.com/user-attachments/assets/be9a152b-60c7-4cc0-8763-22ebbe4d8f02" />

+Host discovery is the initial reconnaissance step used to determine whether a target system is online and reachable.
+The -sn option instructs Nmap to perform a ping scan without conducting a full port scan.
+This method reduces scan time and network noise while identifying active hosts.

 ### Common port scanning
 ```
 nmap -sS -p 1-1000 <IP>  //Detect the switch status of the specified port number